-If you discover that you have venous insufficiency it is vital to get venous insufficiency treatment as soon as possible to avoid the irreversible damage caused by this dangerous disease.
+If you discover that you have venous insufficiency it is vital to have venous insufficiency treatment as soon as possible to avoid the irreversible damage caused by this dangerous disease.

-At The Vein & Vascular Institute of Tampa Bay, our Board Certified Vascular Surgeons treat venous insufficiency using minimally invasive laser technology that leaves minimal to no scars and can have you back on your feet within one day.
+At The Vein and Vascular Institute of Tampa Bay, our Board Certified Vascular Surgeons treat venous insufficiency using minimally invasive laser technology and Varithena® microfoam treatment that leaves minimal to no scars and can have you back on your feet within one day.

-When it comes to getting vein treatment, you can trust our vascular surgeons because they have been in practice for over 20 years, because they are Board Certified in Vascular Surgery and because they have performed thousands of venous insufficiency treatments in the Tampa Bay area.
+When it comes to getting vein treatment, you can put your trust in The Vein and Vascular Institute because we have been in practice for over 25 years, because our vascular surgeons are Board Certified in Vascular Surgery and because we have performed thousands of venous insufficiency treatments in the Tampa Bay area.

 Our Tampa vein center is one of the few Nationally Accredited Vascular Laboratories in Florida, meeting all quality and safety standards to make sure that you are getting the best vascular care possible.

 To schedule a Vein Consultation at The Vein and Vascular Institute of Tampa Bay, give us a call today at (813) 377-2773 because the sooner you get venous insufficiency treatment the better for your overall future health.